top of page

 6. To be the world champions in recycling because we love the rules that come with it.
 Environmental concerns don't faze us that much!

 7. To readily assume you’re fluent in English, even though it’s more Denglish- so English with Germanic grammar and vocabulary.
-My favourite example would be to place a restaurant order with "can I become a beefsteak?"
+My favourite example would be placing a restaurant order with the question, "Can I become a beefsteak?"
 The German word bekommen means to get, to receive 😉

 8. To feel “cool” using English words like“meeting” and “call” and to use "nice" for the best thing ever.
 Cringeworthy- and not just for English native speakers and German tutors!